 Clover mites are very small, almost specklike.
 They are no bigger than the size of a pinhead.

 Clover mites are red to reddish-brown.
 The youngest clover mites are bright red.

 Both young clover mites and clover mite eggs are bright red.
 Typically, this is how most homeowners notice them.
 If you see flecks of color moving on a surface or red stains appearing on fabrics, you may have clover mites in your home.

 ARE CLOVER MITES HARMFUL?

-Clover mites are not harmful to humans as they do not bit or sting.
+Clover mites are not harmful to humans as they do not bite or sting.
 They also don’t cause damage to property.
-When stepped on or squished, they’ll leave behind a red blood-like stain which can become a nuisance.
+When stepped on or squished, they’ll leave behind a red blood-like stain, which can become a nuisance.

 Springtails cannot fly, but they get their name from a spring-like structure on their body that allows them to jump short distances.